edisaso/restaurantAngular/README.md

-# FoodmineCourse
+# Restaurant website with Angular

-Project made for the Angular Food Mine course
+Restaurant website made with Angular